proxmox/proxmox-backup/docs/user-management.rst

   remote (see `Remote` below) and ``{storename}`` is the name of the datastore on the remote.

-API Token permissions
+API Token Permissions
 ~~~~~~~~~~~~~~~~~~~~~

-API token permissions are calculated based on ACLs containing their ID
+API token permissions are calculated based on ACLs containing their ID,
-independent of those of their corresponding user.
+independently of those of their corresponding user.
 The resulting permission set
 on a given path is then intersected with that of the corresponding user.

 In practice this means: